Alternative Personnel Practices

 GAO employees who perform at a “meets expectations” level or higher generally are guaranteed a permanent pay adjustment at least equal to the annual adjustment for General Schedule employees for the local pay area.
 The exceptions are members of the Senior Executive Service, Federal Wage System employees and employees in entry-level development programs.
 Those in the latter group receive performance reviews and associated permanent pay raises more than once a year that generally are substantially greater than what the floor guarantee would provide.
 GAO employees are subject to a pay cap of the rate of Level III of the Executive Schedule, a cap higher than that applying to most other federal employees.
 GAO also has permanent authority to offer early retirements and buyouts for workforce shaping.

 Transportation Security Administration—The Transportation Security Administration has broad authority to employ, appoint, discipline, terminate, and set compensation, terms, and conditions of employment for its employees—most of whom are airport passenger or baggage screeners—under P.L.
-107-71, which established the agency as part of the Transportation Department.
+107-71 of 2001, which established the agency as part of the Transportation Department.
 Those policies were not changed when TSA was later moved into the Department of Homeland Security when that department was created by P.L.
-107-296 (see note below).
+107-296 of 2002 (see note below).

 Screeners and related employees may bargain collectively, although only at the national level and only on certain issues, including performance management, awards and recognition, attendance management, and shift bids.
 Excluded subjects include compensation, proficiency testing, job qualifications, and disciplinary standards.